Has your mind drawn a blank?

 58. Learn Something New

-Use YouTube tutorials to learn something new.
-Why not check out how to cut your own or your partner’s hair?
+Use YouTube videos to learn something new.
+Why not check out ideas on how to cut your own or your partner’s hair?
 That’s a great money saving skill to have.
+You could cut your friends hair too!

 59. YouTube Fitness